 Should you check if the domains are indexed in Google?

 If your auction domain is already indexed on Google, that’s a good sign.
-And most good auction domains will be.
+And most good auction sites will be.

-But there will be a few times in which the domain is not indexed, but that shouldn’t usually be a deal-breaker for low-cost domains.
-Domains can be de-indexed if they have been parked for too long.
+But there will be a few times in which the site is not indexed, but that shouldn’t usually be a deal-breaker for low-cost sites.
+Websites can be de-indexed if they have been parked for too long.

 GoDaddy closeouts over scraped expired domains

 GoDaddy closeouts are basically auction domains that do not receive any bidding action.
 They automatically go to a secondary marketplace from where you can buy them for a fixed fee, starting at $13.
-A lot of the sites these domains aren’t technically dropped since they roll over from previous domain owners and get picked up by SEOs or other domainers.
-You can often find some great domains here for a bargain.
+A lot of these sites aren’t technically dropped since they roll over from previous website owners and get picked up by SEOs or other domainers.
+You can often find some great sites here for a bargain.

 This can be a great alternative to scraping for domains using automated software.